Collective Quantum Batteries and Charger-Battery Setup in Open Quantum Systems: Impact of Inter-Qubit Interactions, Dissipation, and Quantum Criticality: Two central spins as charger and battery

 \section{Two central spins as charger and battery}

 Here, the two central spins are considered in a charger-battery setup, with one modeled as a charging qubit and the other as a battery qubit, see Eq.~\eqref{eq_charger_battery_initial_states} and Sec.~\ref{sec_central_spin_charger_battery_model}.
 The charging central spin is coupled to an anisotropic spin-1/2 XY chain, whereas the battery is interacting with a spin bath of non-interacting qubits.
 For simplicity, we set $\gamma = 1$; in this case, the spin chain becomes the Ising model.
 For any value of $\gamma$, quantum criticality occurs at the critical magnetic field strength $\lambda_{c} = 1$.
-It has been shown earlier that the quantum speed limit time (QSLT) has some strong imprint of the quantum phase transition for the XY model, even for a finite-sized environment, and exhibits noticeable anomalous behavior near the critical point~\cite{Wei2016}.
+It has been shown earlier that the quantum speed limit time (QSLT) has some strong imprint of the quantum phase transition for the XY model, even for a finite-sized environment, and exhibits noticeable anomalous behavior near the critical point, where the non-Markovianity (calculated using the Breuer-Laine-Piilo (BLP) measure~\cite{BLP_measure}) was also shown to be impacted by the phase transition~\cite{Wei2016}.
 In order to study the performance of the quantum battery near the critical point, we plot the ergotropy, energy, and power as a function of magnetic field $\lambda$ and time.